diakovd/NN-MNIST-FPGA/README.md

 ## NN MNIST FPGA
 Purpose of this progect realise simple Neural Nets on FPGA.
-Progect get 640x480 image, contained ~374 28x28 pixel MNIST sample image, by CSI2 camera interface.
+Progect get 640x480 image, contained ~374 28x28 pixel MNIST sample image, by CSI2 camera interface (https://github.com/diakovd/csi2_rx.git).
 At every 28 row of image, the output is set 22 reqognized digit.
 Progect is run in simulation.
 And compiled for xc7a15ticpg236-1L device in Vivado.
 Not hardware tested

 ## Structure